aws/karpenter-provider-aws/website/content/en/preview/AWS/operating-systems.md

 **Examples**

-Operating systems can be configured using `spec.userData` and `spec.amiSelector` respectively in the `AWSNodeTemplate` resource -
+Your UserData and AMIs can be added to `spec.userData` and `spec.amiSelector` respectively in the `AWSNodeTemplate` resource:

 ```yaml
 apiVersion: karpenter.k8s.aws/v1alpha1
 kind: AWSNodeTemplate